-- 1. Affordable social housing: the social housing guarantee system, whereby the government provides surety (through the Social Housing Guarantee Fund) for loans to housing associations, provides an interest rate advantage (see page #).
+- Affordable social housing: the social housing guarantee system, whereby the government provides surety (through the Social Housing Guarantee Fund) for loans to housing associations, provides an interest rate advantage.
 NWB Bank is a major provider of guaranteed loans and thereby contributes to this interest rate advantage, which ultimately benefits the social housing tenant. - 2.
-Reduce healthcare costs: the social added value of the Healthcare Sector Guarantee Fund (and the lenders page 50 for further details).
-These authorities ensure that, despite rising sea levels and river discharge volumes, solutions to perform their work more effectively, intelligently, sustainably and affordably.
-The use of solar panels, involved) is estimated to amount to approximately 1.5% in interest rate advantage.
-Historically, NWB Bank has a market share of approximately 25% in guaranteed lending to the healthcare sector.
+Reduce healthcare costs: the social added value of the Healthcare Sector Guarantee Fund (and the lender involved) is estimated to amount to approximately 1.5% in interest rate advantage.
+Historically, NWB Bank has a market share of approximately 25% in guaranteed lending to the healthcare sector. - 3.
+Low costs for government and citizens: NWB Bank's goal as a promotional bank is to provide financing to its clients on the most favourable terms possible and to take full advantage of its innovative capability to keep the socio-economic costs of public facilities in the Netherlands as low as possible.
+This includes the costs of the energy transition envisaged by the central government.